cuhu/full-stack-technical-test/README.md

 - List the reviews
 - Submit a new review

 Consideration should be given for pagination, as well as clean and testable code.
+Git can also be used to document the progress during the task.

+##### Submission:
+Once the task is complete, archive your code and email to pc@dreamr.uk

+Thanks, and good luck! 🙂